Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Anomaly Detection Performance

-\textbf{Datasets.} We evaluate {\algname} on visual anomaly detection benchmarks, including CIFAR-10~\cite{krizhevsky2009learning}, f-MNIST~\cite{xiao2017fashion}, Dog-vs-Cat~\cite{elson2007asirra}, and MVTec anomaly detection (AD)~\cite{bergmann2019mvtec}.
-For CIFAR-10, f-MNIST, and Dog-vs-Cat datasets, samples from one class are set to be normal and the remainders from other classes are set to be anomaly.
-Similarly to experiments on tabular data in Section.~\ref{sec:exp_tabular}, we swap a certain amount of the normal training data with anomalies so that the anomaly ratio reaches the target percentage for unsupervised settings.
-For MVTec AD experiments, since there is no anomalous data available for training, we borrow 10\% of the anomalies from the test set and swap them with normal samples in the training set.
-Note that the 10\% of samples borrowed from the test set are excluded from evaluation.
+\textbf{Datasets.} We evaluate {\algname} on various visual AD benchmarks, including real-world manufacturing AD dataset (MVTec~\citep{bergmann2019mvtec}) and semantic AD datasets (CIFAR-10~\citep{krizhevsky2009learning}, f-MNIST~\citep{xiao2017fashion}, Dog-vs-Cat~\citep{elson2007asirra}).
+For CIFAR-10, f-MNIST, and Dog-vs-Cat datasets, samples from one class are set to be normal and the rest from other classes are set to be abnormal.
+Similar to the experiments on tabular data in Sec.~\ref{sec:exp_tabular}, we swap a certain amount of the normal training data with anomalies given the target anomaly ratio.
+For MVTec, since there are no anomalous data available for training, we borrow 10\% of the anomalies from the test set and swap them with normal samples in the training set.
+Note that 10\% of samples borrowed from the test set are excluded from evaluation.
 For all datasets, we experiment with varying anomaly ratios from 0\% to 10\%.

-We use area under ROC curve (AUC) and average precision (AP) metrics to quantify the performance of visual anomaly detection (with scale 0-100).
-When computing AP, we set the minority class of the test set as label 1 and majority as label 0 (e.g., normal samples are set as label 1 for CIFAR-10 experiments as there are more anomaly samples that are from 9 classes in the test set).
-We run all experiments with 5 random seeds, and report the average performance for each dataset across all classes in Fig.~\ref{fig:main_cifar_result} and Fig.~\ref{fig:main_image_result}.
-Per-class AUC and AP are reported in Appendix~\ref{sec:app_per_class}.
+We use AUC and average precision (AP) metrics to quantify the AD performance (with scale 0-100).
+When computing AP, we set the minority class of the test set as label 1 and majority as label 0.
+We run all experiments with 5 random seeds and report the average performance for each dataset across all classes.